310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

 ## Translation Notes

-[^1]: This references Midori's Ryusei Green catchphrase, which goes like so: “The green flame is the mark of compassion—The great nature, growing infinitely!
+[^1]: This references Midori’s Ryusei Green catchphrase, which goes like so: “The green flame is the mark of compassion—The great nature, growing infinitely!
 Ryusei Green, Takamine Midori…!”
 [^2]: The word for “dear likes” is <em>daisuki</em>.
 This is the same word used in his center song, <a href="/RELAX_PARADISE" target="_blank">RELAX PARADISE</a>.
 It can also be translated as “favorite”, “likes/loves”, and “things (I) love”.
-“Likes” is a theme discussed in Midori's center event where he acts as the leader, <a href="/tropical" target="_blank">Tropical</a>.
+“Likes” is a theme discussed in Midori’s center event where he acts as the leader, <a href="/tropical" target="_blank">Tropical</a>.
 [^3]: These lyrics are very similar to what he says in his confession in <a href="/ring#Translation" target="_blank">Ring</a>.
 To be more specific, in both the confession and the lyrics, he says <em>kinou yori (mo) kyou, kyou yori (mo) ashita, sukoshi zutsu</em>, lit. “today more than yesterday, tomorrow more than today, little by little”.
 [^4]: In the original lyrics, <em>suki</em> is in brackets, unlike the other instances he says the word in the song.
 The same can be seen in his confession in <a href="/ring#Translation" target="_blank">Ring</a>.